 5. Ditch DIYs and get a professional

-A professional will be able to spot a termite problem sooner than a layman.
-It is a good idea to hire the services of a licensed exterminator who can help you with solutions for termite control and get the right treatment to make a property termite-free.
+A professional will spot a termite problem sooner than a layman.
+It is a good idea to hire the services of a licensed exterminator who can help you with solutions for termite control and get the proper treatment to make a property termite-free.